At a Glance

 The Lindenwood University school principal preparation program is accredited by the Commission on Institutions of Higher Education and the Missouri Department of Elementary and Secondary Education.
 The College of Education and Human Services is also a member in good standing of the Teacher Education Accreditation Council.

-The master’s in school administration online stresses reflective leadership to foster effective schools.
+The school administration degree online stresses reflective leadership to foster effective schools.
 Skills taught prepare you to assume leadership roles in instruction, management, supervision of instruction, school administration, and problem solving in a creative and effective manner.
-To receive the initial principal administration certificate in Missouri, you must hold a valid professional initial teaching certificate and have had two years of teaching experience.
+To receive the initial principal administration certificate in Missouri, you must hold a valid professional initial teaching certification and have had two years of teaching experience.

 Lindenwood’s online, flexible degrees enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to pursue careers in business, health care, education, school leadership positions, and more.